 Besides keeping your valuables such as laptops and purses in a safer place, ensure that all the windows are closed.

 Ensure that our car has an anti-theft system for easier recovery in case of theft.

 Beware of strangers approaching you, who knows if they are criminals who want to rob you.
 Have your cell phone ready if you need to call 911.

 Locating a safe and affordable parking space may save you from theft cases.

 Parking spaces can be crazy busy and can stress everyone.
 Getting angry and confronting other drivers doesn’t make the situation any better.
-You need to pay attention to avoid unnecessary blunders, be a little patient with pedestrians and your fellow drivers and with all the skills from our driving lessons I am sure you will get out of the parking lot safely.
+You need to pay attention to avoid unnecessary blunders, be a little patient with pedestrians and your fellow drivers, and with all the parking lot safety tips from our driving lessons .
+I am sure you will get out of the parking lot safely.